HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

       </tr>
     </tbody>
   </table>
-  <figcaption>{{ figure_link(caption="Statistics for age of cookies set on mobile pages.", sheets_gid="718820729", sql_file="age_expire_cookies_quantiles.sql") }}</figcaption>
+  <figcaption>{{ figure_link(caption="Statistics for age of cookies set on the top one million mobile pages.", sheets_gid="718820729", sql_file="age_expire_cookies_quantiles.sql") }}</figcaption>
 </figure>

 Cookies are set to an expiration date when they are created.
 If session cookies expire immediately after the session is over ([see previous section](#session)), most first- and third-party cookies do not and have a median age of a full year.

 The longer cookies live, the longer they can be used for re-identification or cross-site tracking which is why most tracking cookies are typically set to be stored in the browser for a longer time.

 The maximum age among the cookies that we can observe with the instrumentation and collection of the HTTP Archive Tools for this chapter is of 400 days, due to the [hard limits](https://developer.chrome.com/blog/cookie-max-age-expires) that Chrome imposes on cookie `Expires` and `Max-Age` attribute.

-{# TODO: if any other idea, feel free to add #}

-{# TODO (or idea for future): check the issue tab data of Chrome devtools and/or the console warnings related to cookies, data is normally collected in HTTP Archive.
-There could be a dedicated section in this chapter about it #}

 ## Conclusion

-The observations from this chapter confirm the conclusions from last year's analysis:
+The observations from this chapter confirm [the conclusions from last year's analysis](../2024/cookies#conclusion):

 - A majority (60%) of cookies encountered on the web are third-party cookies and popular websites have significantly more third-party cookies than less popular sites.
 - Most popular cookies can be linked to advertising, tracking, and analytics use cases.
 - Cookies tend to be long-lived with a median average lifetime of 12 months.
 Ephemeral session cookies only represent 19% of first- and 7% of third-party cookies.
 - Other restrictions on cookies capabilities are used very little to not at all: if 10% of third-party cookies are partitioned (which represents a slight uptake from last year's 6%), 100% of third-party cookies have `SameSite=None` allowing them to be sent in cross-site requests.
 Additionally, cookies prefixes adoption is almost non-existent.

 Finally, while several web browsers have [deprecated or limited third-party cookies](https://developer.mozilla.org/docs/Web/Privacy/Guides/Third-party_cookies#how_do_browsers_handle_third-party_cookies) due to privacy concerns, Google has decided to <a hreflang="en" href="https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/">still support them in Chrome</a>.
-Google is also phasing out most technologies from its Privacy Sandbox initiative, initially designed to *"create a thriving web ecosystem that is respectful of users and private by default"*.
+Google is also phasing out most technologies from its Privacy Sandbox initiative, initially designed to _"create a thriving web ecosystem that is respectful of users and private by default"_.
 As a result, whether trackers use third-party cookies or develop other techniques (first-party syncing, fingerprinting, etc.) to track users online, cookies remain a fundamental component of the web that continue to pose privacy and security risks for users.